-Program administrator: NIH institutional staff.
+Program officer: NIH institutional staff.
 Make decisions about which grants are to be funded.
 Also make policy decisions about special funding initiatives (see PA, RFA).
+These individuals attend the review panels for the grants in thei portfolio; you may contact them AFTER the study section has met that he summary statement has been posted for information and advice.